fehawen/arch-guide/README.md

 # About

 Yes, yes, I know.
-RTFM and all that crap.
-Some hardcore Linux users out there might frown upon the fact that I'm writing my own installation guide/notes (and sharing them with the rest of the world - OMG!
-Open Source!? ) instead of reading the [Bible](https://wiki.archlinux.org/index.php/installation_guide) from top to bottom, as if installing an OS is the only thing ever worth spending your time on doing.
+RTFM and all that...
+Some folks out there might frown upon the fact that I'm writing my own installation guide/notes (and sharing them with the rest of the world - OMG!
+Open Source!?) instead of reading the [Bible](https://wiki.archlinux.org) from cover to cover, as if installing an OS is the only thing ever worth spending time on.

 But, I can't be arsed to memorize all the darn commands and steps and options and keep-in-minds and whatnots, and I don't fancy having a gazillion browser tabs open whenever I need to reinstall it, so I'll do what's forbidden and put together my own little cheatsheet here.

 Don't be haters, alligators.

 # Table of Contents